|Born||10th of December, 1815|

 Increasing Computational Speed

-Ada Lovelace existed during a time where women had little opportunity in education.
+Ada Lovelace existed during a time when women had little opportunity in education.
 In spite of this Ada taught herself mathematics from an early age.
+Her mother was adamant that the young Ada be given as many opportunities to learn as possible.

-Lovelace was known for her highly analytic personality and love for knowledge.
-Of all the fields of academia none intrigued her more than mathematics.
+Lovelace was known for her highly analytical personality and love for knowledge.
+Of all the fields of academia, none intrigued her more than mathematics.
+It was this love for mathematics that allowed Ada Lovelace to easily break down complex problems into easy-to-solve solutions.

-Almost at once Ada Lovelace recognized the ability for this machine to perform advanced calculations with ease and speed.
+Almost at once, Lovelace recognized the ability of this machine to perform advanced calculations with ease and speed.
 She would spend countless hours performing calculations and studying the machine.
 So much so that Charles Babbage would name her the “Enchantress of Number.”
+It was her fascination with mathematics and logic that propelled Lovelace to spend all day and night studying Babbage’s counting machine.

 Simply put, Ada Lovelace created the first library for coding ever.
-Her Note G handbook on how to perform advanced equations allowed for a simple way to use Babbage’s machine to calculate Bernoulli numbers.
+Her Note G handbook on how to perform advanced equations allowed for a simple way to use Babbage’s machine to calculate Bernoulli numbers or rational numbers that appear in a sequence.

 Today we still use Ada’s method of computational mathematics to build the basic level of computer programs.
 When you start to code you will still use the basic mathematics that Ada pioneered during her time in the early 19th century.